 John received his undergraduate degree in Accounting cum laude from Our Lady of the Lake University in San Antonio, completing his degree in three years.
 While there, he served all three years in student government, included terms as Freshmen Class President and Student Body President.
 John received his juris doctor degree cum laude from The National Law Center of The George Washington University in Washington, D.C., completing the degree plan in two and one half years.
 In recognition of his scholastic abilities, he was admitted into the Order of the Coif.
 At the request of the court, he served an extended clerkship with the United States Claims Court in Washington, D.C.

 Outside his legal interests, John has had a passion for coaching youth baseball and softball and did so for 40 years.
 He also taught CPR classes for the American Red Cross and served as a hospice volunteer with the Visiting Nurses Association.
 He visited sick and elderly patients in the hospital and nursing home through his church and has served on multiple church councils.
-John is married, has six children and one grandchild.
+John is married, has six children and two grandchildren.
 He loves traveling, history and politics.

-John has made hundreds of speeches and presentations on property tax matters and has written columns for decades on property tax matters for both the Tax section and Real Estate, Probate and Trust Law section of the State Bar of Texas.
+John has given hundreds of speeches and presentations on property tax matters and has written columns for decades on property tax matters for both the Tax section and Real Estate, Probate and Trust Law section of the State Bar of Texas.
 He has been repeatedly interviewed on radio and television.
 He authors the Texas chapter of the American Bar Association Desk Book, and has authored the Texas Property Tax Code Practice Insights published by LEXISNEXIS and Brusniak's Texas Property Tax Digest.